jagprog5/PDControllerInterface/README.md

 The application will detect the game window, bring it to the foreground, and start sending mouse / keyboard inputs to it.
 If anything goes wrong, an error prompt will appear (e.g. "Error, no gamepad detected").

-Note that this application is for windows operating systems.
+This application is for windows operating systems.

 ## Moving the Mouse